[Podcast]: THE HANKILATION

 Today is April 2, 2012.
 It would have been my father’s 60th birthday.

 It’s strange to realize that if my parents were alive today, they’d be noticeably older than I remember them.
-As it is, they are flash frozen in time the way they looked the last time I saw them on December 21, 2005, the morning after my 27th birthday.
+As it is, they are flash frozen in time the way they looked the last time I saw them on December 21, 2005.
 They dropped me off at the gallery where I worked and began the 2000-mile drive from Seattle back to Wichita Falls, Texas.
 They almost made it home.

 Six melancholy Christmases have come and gone since that unfathomable phone call and the strange, ghostly weeks that followed in its wake.
 (It recently occurred to me that later this year I will probably be getting an invitation to the parole hearing of the repeat offender who drunkenly crossed a bit too far over the center line that night.)